POSITION: Peer Facilitator

 ?X Direct experience with hoarding and cluttering programs/projects/training.

-?X Individuals with lived experience of mental illness/psychiatric disabilities are
+?X Individuals with lived experience of mental illness/psychiatric disabilities are encouraged to apply.

 About the Mental Health Association of San Francisco

 The Mental Health Association of San Francisco (MHASF) advances the mental health of the people of San Francisco and leads the global community in advocacy, education, research and supports that promote recovery and wellness while challenging the stigma associated with mental health conditions.
 MHASF, a mental health consumer-run program, is the local affiliate of the Mental Health Association in California and National Mental Health America.
 People with lived experience of mental health conditions are strongly encouraged to apply.

 Send the following to:

 ATTN: PCORI Peer-Facilitator Attn: Mark Salazar